zaboople/essay/Software/OOP.md

         function string[] find(SuperTree tr, string pattern){....}
         function void sort(SuperTree tr, boolean forwardsBackwards){....}

-It's worth asking: Since we've already made nice functions for working with SuperTree, does the rest of our program really need to access its variables?
-Might bad things happen if other programmers do questionable things with those variables owing to misunderstandings about how they work?

-What if we brought that "private" thing in here as well:
+Since we've already made nice functions for working with SuperTree, does the rest of our program really need to access its variables?
+Might unexpected things happen if we make adjustments to the internals of SuperTree?
+It would be nice to guarantee that such worrying is unwarranted, so let's bring in that "private" keyword here as well:

       struct SuperTree {
           private int[] indices